mpc-msri/EzPC/Aramis/README.md

 * Open up 4 terminal sessions for party0, party1, party2 and service provider and enter their respective directories on each terminal window.
 * Run `make clean && make` in each window and this should compile Aramis.
 * Now, to run, in the window for party0, run `./aramis < <Path to input image file>`, on windows for party1 and party2, run `./aramis` and on the service-provider window, run `./truce-server`.
+* Note that you will need an input image file to run a NN.
+For this, refer to Athos and Porthos documentation on how to generate input image file.
+Use the path of that image file in the previous step.

+# Running Aramis on Athos compiled NNs
+* Go to `party0/` directory.
+Note that this should be your main working directory.
+You should make all changes here and then run `./update-all.sh` in this directory to update `party1/` and `party2/` automatically.
+* Athos compiled files can be found in Porthos directory.
+You can take any Porthos NN file and compile it to Aramis.
+Suppose that you want to run ResNet50 in Aramis.
+Porthos (Athos compiled) code for ResNet50 resides in `Porthos/src/example_neural_nets/mainResNet50.cpp`.
+Open the file `Aramis/3party-aramis/party0/compile_porthos_to_aramis.py` and update the path of `porthos_file` object to `../../../Porthos/src/example_neural_nets/mainResNet50.cpp`.
+* Now in the same `party0/` directory, run `./compile_to_aramis.sh`.
+This will compile the NN to Aramis and also automatically update `party1/` and `party2/` directories.
+* After this, you can follow the instructions as mentioned in the previous section of this README.
+(Running Aramis section).

+# Included Examples
+Aramis already has the following example compiled NNs in `party0/src/example_neural_nets/` directory.
+To run these examples, copy the code of the respective example file (cpp file) to `party0/src/main.cpp` and overwrite it.
+Also, go to `party0/src/network_config.h` file and change the preprocessor flag to the network that you want to run.
+Finally, run `./update_all` to update code of the other 2 parties as well.
+* ResNet50 and other ResNet variants.
+* DenseNet121
+* SqeezeNet
+* The 4 benchmarks from SecureNN paper.

+# Programming in SGX
+* You can debug SGX applications using a tool that comes with SGX SDK called `sgx-gdb`.
+When running it, you might face a SIGILL interrupt, enter `c` and continue.
+You will need to do this 4 times.
+Don't worry, this will not have any effect on your debugging.
+* If you want to benchmark the peak memory usage of your SGX application, then you can use `sgx_emmt` tool.
+To use it, run your application with `sgx-gdb` and enter `enable sgx_emmt` before running you application.
+* You might face a SIGILL or SEGFAULT error while running a big NN in Aramis.
+This occurs when you try to use more memory during runtime than what is specified in the file `party0/Enclave/Enclave.config.xml`.
+There are 2 lines there, one for `StackMaxSize` and the other for `HeapMaxSize`.
+To fix SIGLL or SEGFAULT, you can increase these values.
+Try increasing only the `HeakMaxSize` value first and it the faults are still there, then increase `StackMaxSize` slowly and try to run.
+These values are in Hex representation of the number of Bytes the program is expected to use during runtime.

 # Some Notes Regarding SGX Configuration and Aramis
 * The project's Remote Attestation handling routine is totally compatible with Intel IAS API version 3, revision 5.